borisrorsvort/simple-portfolio/app/_posts/2013-09-10-testing_at_emuzikos.md

 So there is no point to start speaking about technicalities (like clicks, fill-in inputs, …) when you describe a behaviour.

+{% highlight cucumber %}
 #### Bad

 Feature: Testimonials
   Background:
     Given I go the login page
     And I fill in email with john@doe.com
     And I fill in password with 1234
     And I click the submit button

-      Scenario: Create a new testimonial with valid data Given I go to the new testimonials page
+  Scenario: Create a new testimonial with valid data
+    Given I go to the new testimonials page
     And I fill in body with 'Cool App dude!'
     And I click the submit button
     And I log in as an admin
     And I go the testonial page
     And I approve the testimonial
     …
     ZZzzzzzzz

 #### Good

 Feature: Testimonials
   Background:
     Given I am logged in

-      Scenario: Create a new testimonial with valid data When I go to the new testimonials page
+  Scenario: Create a new testimonial with valid data
+    When I go to the new testimonials page
     And I submit the form
     And it is approved by an admin
     Then I should see the testimonial on the index page
+{% endhighlight %}

 Then you do all the capybara, phantomjs magic in your steps file.
 You get the thing …